 2. 2D Animation through Time

-This technique is helpful when the map-based information one wishes to convey traverses various points in time i.e. is 'temporal' in nature.
-The 2D animation video below shows how ships from three major European countries used to fare out in the sea in the year 1770.
-Information such as Frequency of journey, Routes used and Ports docked is being conveyed using this animation.
-CLIWOC has retrieved this data based on the logbooks filed by the captains of these ships.
+This technique is helpful when the Map-based information one wishes to convey traverses various points in time i.e. is 'temporal' in nature.
+The 2D animation video below shows the routes which ships from three major European countries used throughout the year 1770.
+Information such as Frequency of journey, Routes used, and the Ports docked is being conveyed using this animation (CLIWOC has retrieved this data based on the logbooks filed by the captains of these ships).

 Video 2: 2D Animation Video - European Seafaring Routes in 1770

-You can understand the beauty of this technique by imagining how crude it would be to convey this story on a static 2D map.
+You'll come to acknowledge the effectiveness of this technique by imagining how crude it would be to convey this exact data story on a static 2D Map.
 In case you are wondering, this is how the data looks in its static form.
-Just a meaningless jumble of coordinates conveying points!
+Just a meaningless jumble of coordinates!

 3. Stop-Motion Animation

-Again, as you would realize, this is a very specific information which we wish to convey and it is very difficult to visualize this information using a static map.
-See how a Stop-Motion animation, of three journeys at different times within the year 1770, helps us to grasp the intended message in an effective manner -
+Again, as you would realize, this is a very specific narrative which we wish to convey and it is very difficult to visualize this information using a static 2D Map.

 Video 3: Route - from La Coruna in Spain to San Juan in Puerto Rico.
 Which journey (date) was the quickest?